anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JWS Signature

-The pledge MUST sign the tStatus artifact using its IDevID or domain-owner signed EE credentials according its bootstrapping status as defined in {{pstatus_data}}.
+The pledge MUST sign the tStatus artifact using its IDevID or domain-owner signed EE credentials according to its bootstrapping status as defined in {{pstatus_data}}.
 The JWS Signature is generated over the JWS Protected Header and the JWS Payload as described in {{Section 5.1 of RFC7515}}.